Best Neil Gaiman Books Ranked - Where to Start?

 "Sometimes dead is better."

-Honorable Mentions: Best Neil Gaiman Books Ranked
+Honorable Mentions: Best Neil Gaiman Books

 - Fortunately, The Milk by Neil Gaiman is a children's book.
 It is good for a sci-fi children's novel, and the illustrations are also very imaginative.
-Although there is nothing special about Neil Gaiman's text, it is very easy for a child to enter the picture and let you There is a sense of pictures!.
+Although there is nothing special about Neil Gaiman's text, it is very easy for a child to enter the picture and let you.
+There is a sense of pictures!.

 - Trigger Warning by Neil Gaiman is a collection of short stories.
 This is the first Neil Gaiman book I read before American Gods.
 I picked it up twice and read a third of it.
 Compared with the short stories in it, I like it better.
 His preface is written like a short story.
 Read the introduction.
 Some people say that they dare not read it at night, but I feel okay.
 Some stories have a sense of fantasy.

-- Anansi Boys Before reading this book, I read American Gods (2001).
+- Anansi Boys.
+Before reading this book, I read American Gods (2001).
 There is a handsome photo of the author on the back cover.
 The Anansi (Anansi spider god) mentioned in the book evolved into the novel Anansi Boys by the author four years later.
 The book tells a very interesting story: the hero who lives so-so and is about to get married finds out that his dead father is a cunning spider god who is famous for playing tricks on others in the magic world and has made countless enemies; The brother with supernatural power has messed up his life and even snatched away his wife-to-be.
 So he delusionally wants to enter the magic world, looking for a good way to reverse the situation, but he doesn't know that there are more terrifying things happening in real life, and black humor keeps coming.
 Multiple clues are interlaced, and there is a parallel between reality and magic.
 Stories are like cobwebs, connecting each thread, and you can follow each story to its center because the center is the ending.
 Everyone is a string of stories.
 Looking forward to the movie version.

 - Odd and the Frost Giants by Gaiman is a children's book.
 A loving fantasy fairy tale.
 A boy with a disabled leg and the three Norse gods who turned into animals met each other in the icy and snowy forest.
 Go back to the earth and get rewarded (heal your legs and gain wisdom).
-Love, kindness, courage, three-piece suit, the old routine of fairy tales.
+Love, kindness, courage, a three-piece suit, the old routine of fairy tales.
 The brown bear, the eagle, and the fox correspond to Thor, Odin, and Loki, respectively, which fits very well.

-- The Sleeper and the Spindle Gaiman is the best at rewriting fairy tales.
+- The Sleeper and the Spindle: Gaiman is the best at rewriting fairy tales.
 It is not the prince who kisses the princess awake, and it is not the princess who sleeps.
 In addition to the twist in the plot, many elements in the fairy tale, such as name, jealousy, youth, etc., are also well-pointed.
-In addition, the voice of the narrator also makes people laugh out loud from time to time as if telling the story to you right in front of your eyes.
+In addition, the voice of the narrator also makes people laugh out loud from time to time, as if telling the story to you right in front of your eyes.

 - Fragile Things by Gaiman is a collection of short stories.
 I still remember that when I first finished reading A Study in Emerald, I jumped up in surprise.
 NG interpreted the highest level of fanfiction after delicate deconstruction and reconstruction.
-After running and listening to NG's own reading version on Audible, the shorter the stories in the collection, the weirder and difficult to understand.
+After running and listening to NG's own reading version on Audible, the shorter the stories in the collection, the weirder and more difficult to understand.

 About Neil Gaiman